guipostic/M2_GENIOMHE_C/doc/01_basics.md

 ### Preprocessor directives
 `#include` is a preprocessor directive in C.
-It is used to include the contents of a standard or user-defined header file in your C program.
+It is used to include the contents of a standard or user-defined [header file](https://en.wikipedia.org/wiki/Include_directive#Header_files) in the C program.
 In this case, `<stdio.h>` is a standard header file that stands for "standard input-output header."
 It provides functions and definitions for input and output operations.
 By including `<stdio.h>`, you gain access to the `printf` function and other I/O related features.

-The `#define` preprocessor directive is used to create macros or symbolic constants.
+`#define` is preprocessor directive used to create macros or symbolic constants.
-It allows you to define a name (the macro name) that represents a value, an expression, or a block of code.
+It allows to define a name (the macro name) that represents a value, an expression, or a block of code.
-When the preprocessor encounters the macro name in your code, it replaces it with the defined value or code before the actual compilation of your program begins.
+When the preprocessor encounters the macro name in the code, it replaces it with the defined value or code before the actual compilation of the program begins.

 Example:
 ```C